icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 26. The Openstack Server should be setup and running.

-The Openstack web Interface Horizon shoud be available from a localhost browser now.
+The Openstack web Interface Horizon shoud be available from a desktop browser now.

 Login with "admin" and get the password from the /root/keystone_adminrc file.